madeline-underwood/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/_review.md

     - questions:
         question: >
-            Arm Performance Libraries has been integrated into Microsoft Visual Studio installation.
+            Arm Performance Libraries has been integrated into the Microsoft Visual Studio installation package.
         answers:
             - "Yes"
             - "No"
         correct_answer: 2
         explanation: >
-            No, you need install Arm Performance Libraries package before using it.
+            No, you need install Arm Performance Libraries package separately to the Microsoft Visual Studio package.
     - questions:
         question: >
             Arm Performance Libraries provides which type of code optimization?